Top ReactJS Interview Questions for Developers

 useEffect: The

-in class components.import React, { useState, useEffect } from 'react'; const DataFetcher = () => { const [data, setData] = useState(null); useEffect(() => { fetch('https://api.example.com/data') .then(response => response.json()) .then(data => setData(data)); }, []); // The empty array means this effect runs once, similar to componentDidMount return ( <div> {data ? <p>{data}</p> : <p>Loading...</p>} </div> ); };
+useEffecthook is used to perform side effects in function components, such as data fetching, subscriptions, or manually updating the DOM.
+It replaces lifecycle methods likecomponentDidMount,componentDidUpdate, andcomponentWillUnmountin class components.import React, { useState, useEffect } from 'react'; const DataFetcher = () => { const [data, setData] = useState(null); useEffect(() => { fetch('https://api.example.com/data') .then(response => response.json()) .then(data => setData(data)); }, []); // The empty array means this effect runs once, similar to componentDidMount return ( <div> {data ? <p>{data}</p> : <p>Loading...</p>} </div> ); };- The

-hook runs after the component renders. - The second argument (
+useEffecthook runs after the component renders. - The second argument (

-) is a dependency array.
-If empty, the effect runs once after the initial render, simulatingcomponentDidMount
+[]) is a dependency array.
+If empty, the effect runs once after the initial render, simulatingcomponentDidMount.

 - The